HaydenCarroll/Emily/README.md

 # Emily
 Easy file retreavial applying different algorithms to locate or execute a file.
-Written in C#, can only run on windows.
-Mainly for personal research.
+~~Written in C#, can only run on windows.~~ Mainly for personal research.
+NOW WITH PYTHON!!!
+YAY!!!